dgasmith/SICM2-Software-Summer-School-2014/Useful_Resources/Useful_Links.md

 ### Crawdad: C/C++ Programming Tutorial

-"Dr. Crawford's tutorial website.
+Dr. Crawford's tutorial website.
 Covers programming projects from Hartree-Fock all the way to EOM-CCSD.

-The website can be found" [here](http://sirius.chem.vt.edu/wiki/doku.php?id=crawdad:programming)
+The website can be found [here](http://sirius.chem.vt.edu/wiki/doku.php?id=crawdad:programming)

 ### PSI4
-"Implement your own code, run high accuracy calculations, and try coding tutorials in the Developer's section with" [PSI4](http://psicode.org/)
+Implement your own code, run high accuracy calculations, and try coding tutorials in the Developer's section with [PSI4](http://psicode.org/)